Pictures show aftermath of Portsmouth crash where Audi slammed into house in 'rat run'

-Pictures show aftermath of crash where Audi smashed into parked car and house on Portsmouth 'rat run'
+Pictures show aftermath of crash where Audi smashed into parked car and house in Portsmouth

 SHOCKED residents look on as police investigated the scene of a crash which damaged a house.